Six Sigma

 Dealing with Non Normal Data

-By Ron Pereira Updated on June 15th, 2007
+By Ron Pereira Updated on May 18th, 2026

 Robin, over on the iSixSigma blog, had an interesting post regarding hypothesis testing.
-Specifically, the question posed was how to deal with non normal data.
+Specifically, the question posed was how to deal with non-normal data.

 The Technical Issue